 A question that comes up frequently is whether functional language is permitted in patent claims.
 Sometimes this is called functional claiming.
 This has long been a fundamental yet unresolved issue in patent law.
 In general, functional language is permitted in U.S. patents and patent applications.
 But that does not mean it is always acceptable.
-The acceptability of functional claim language depends on where and how the functional language is used in a given claim and also on how the functional claim language relates to what was actually invented.
+The acceptability of functional claim language depends on where and how the functional language is used in a given claim and also on how the functional claim language relates to what was actually invented (and disclosed).
 These questions are often about whether the applicant/patentee’s intentions behind the particular use of functional claim language are proper or not.

 To be clear, functional claiming generally refers to describing something by what it does rather than what it is (structurally).
 Method claims naturally use functional language.
 The focus here is on functional language in apparatus claims.

 The first question to ask is whether the functional claim language is used to recite the point of novelty—the limitation(s) that purportedly distinguish the claimed invention from the prior art.
 If not, the use of functional language is much more likely to be acceptable and free from dispute.
 For instance, using functional language in a claim preamble to highlight intended use (possibly in a non-limiting way) is generally acceptable.
 Though functional recitations appearing anywhere in a claim could still raise concerns.
 But the situation is most critical when the functional claim language appears right where the claim purports to recite the point of novelty.
 Suspicions are often raised when a claim includes many structural recitations related to what was already known in the art but then conveniently switches to functional language when setting forth the point of novelty.